Check out our interactive diagram below to test your knowledge!

-Or, maybe you are a seasoned bowhunter wanting to test your knowledge of the parts of a compound bow.
+Or, maybe you are a seasoned bowhunter wanting to test your knowledge.

 Either, way this one’s for you!

-In the interactive diagram below, you can click/touch the numbered parts in the chart below to reveal the names of the parts.
+In the interactive diagram below, you can click/touch the NUMBER of the parts in the chart below to reveal the names of each item.
 You can read more about what each part is and does in the sections below the diagram.See how many you can get right!

 Compound Bow Parts | Piece-By-Piece

 In the above diagram of the Nexus2 by Prime Archery, you can view the parts of a compound bow.
 Find out more about what each part does by clicking the words below:

 On a compound bow, the cams are the round, or oval-shaped discs that work much like a block-and-tackle pulley system.
 The cams are connected to the axles of the bow.

 The cams act as the “multiplier” of the energy of the person pulling the bow string.
 This allows the bow to store more energy than the person pulling the bow string is actually exerting.

 The bow has a “back wall” where the cams will not turn any more.
 This is where the archer is at “full draw.”
 At this point, there is a percentage of “letoff” that allows the archer or hunter to hold the force of the bow at a fraction of the actual pounds of pull being exerted.